williamliuecon/LRSE-Example-3/README.md

 This repository contains code for a remake of Example 3 (Dynamic Discrete Choice) in the paper "Locally Robust Semiparametric Estimation" (Chernozhukov et al., 2022; subsection 3.2).

 # INSTRUCTIONS
 1. Make sure dependencies 1-3 are installed.
-(Dependency 4 is included in this repository.)
+If doing parallel computing, also install dependency 4.
+(Dependency 5 is included in this repository.)

 2. Run solve_Markov_DP.m, which will solve the Markov decision problem.
    * This will use value iteration to solve an  "integrated Bellman equation" and will then plug the resulting "integrated value function" into a logit formula to